ctsit/fr_covidata/README.md

 ```

 There are additional `mini_questionnaire_0*` files, but they might not be useful for typical testing.
 They fill in the mini-question with diminishing frequency, but they do it out of sync with the Appointment and Result forms.
 That is probably not helpful, but they are provided here should they prove useful.

+## Clone a project into Production

+To clone a development project into a production project, follow the steps below.
+Note: This procedure assumes you are copying a project within a REDCap host.

+1. Locate your development project and copy it using `Project Setup`, `Other Functionality`, `Copy the project`.
+1. Set the details on the new project 'First Responder COVID-19 Testing - Production'.
+1. Also copy the following project attributes:
+    - [ ] All records/responses (NNN records total)
+    - [x] All users and user rights
+    - [x] All users roles
+    - [x] All reports
+    - [x] All report folders
+    - [x] All data quality rules
+    - [x] All Project Folders
+    - [x] All settings for Survey Queue and Automated Survey Invitations
+    - [x] All project bookmarks
+    - [x] All custom record status dashboards
+    - [x] All settings for External Modules (modules will be disabled by default)
+    - [x] All alerts & notifications
+1. Enable Project Overlay Banner module.
+Set text to
+`This is the real, production project.
+It is under construction and not ready for live data`.
+Set the CSS to something like this to change the BG color to yellow

+    ```
+    #project-overlay-banner {
+        /* position and z-index cause the banner to appear to float over the page */
+        position: fixed;
+        z-index: 1000;

+        opacity: 0.8;

+        --bg-color: #008888;
+        background-color: var(--bg-color);

+        padding: 1%;

+        width: 100%;

+        text-align: center;
+    }
+    ```
+1. Enable the FR Covidata module.
+1. Configure the FR Covidata module identify to set `Which location ID is this project for?
+(0-15)`.
+Change this to _not_ match the location in the development project.
+1. Configure the FR Covidata module identify to set `Which instrument is used for appointments?` In the included REDCap XML files, the form is named "Appointments".
+1. Configure the FR Covidata module to indicate which repeat type is used for repeats: _Repeating instances_ or _Individual Events_.
+In the included REDCap XML files, _events_ are used.
+1. Use a MySQL client to load sites data from [`redcap_entity_test_site_data.sql`](example/redcap_entity_test_site_data.sql).
+1. Adjust the project_ids referenced on those just-loaded sites by editing and running a copy of [`redcap_entity_test_site_update.sql`](example/redcap_entity_test_site_update.sql)
+1. Access `Define Sites` to make any needed changes to the site definitions.
+1. Generate the initial appointment blocks by accessing `Define Sites` and clicking `Generate future appointments for all sites`.
+1. Add an API token for the data manager and send the token to be integrated into Rscipt-based toolsl that need it.
+1. Assign User Rights privileges to the Study team lead so they can make role and adjust user rights for their team.
+1. Delete reports that are only relevant in the development.
+1. Edit Alerts to remove testing email addresses in the To: field, set From addresses to something reasonable, "TEST" banner at the top of the emails, and "TESTING:" from the subject lines.
+1. Switch the project to production mode.
+1. Disable the Project Overlay Banner module.
+1. Add the Public Survey URL to the public-facing landing page.
+1. The project is now deployed.